 If you are unfortunate to experience any of these burns and have developed burn scars from them you may wish to seek treatment options to reduce scarring once the wound has healed.
 Dermapen, Fraxel Repair, and Fraxel Restore Dual are great options for people who have suffered from burn scars and wounds.

 Dermapen uses small needles (skin needling) to micro injure the skin which causes a collagen induction.
 The induction reduces the indentation and color of the scar as your body produces the collagen so it can repair and even re-grow skin.
 Multiple treatments are needed, especially for more severe scars.
 Fraxel Repair and Fraxel Restore Dual uses fractionated ablative and non-ablative laser resurfacing on a full range of skin conditions such as scars and wrinkles.
 Fraxel Repair is an aggressive laser treatment (ablative) that leaves open wounds after penetrating deep into scars and needs an approximate recovery period of five to seven days.
 Fraxel Restore Dual on the other hand uses a less aggressive approach that does not leave open wounds (non-ablative).

-Dr. Frank of the 5th Avenue Dermatology Surgery and Laser Center is happy to offer his services to patients who suffer from burn scars and wounds.
+Dr. Frank is happy to offer his services to patients who suffer from burn scars and wounds.
 For a diagnosis, examination, or to learn more about your treatment options you can call the office of Dr. Paul Jarrod Frank today.
 It is important to remember that when you have a cosmetic procedure done you must have realistic expectations of the outcome of the procedure.
 Dr. Frank will go over what you can expect from the treatment methods, if you are a good c